 Wearing a white ghost mask and long black robes, the Ghostface killer sneaks and stabs his way through suburban neighborhoods, hacking to pieces pretty young teenagers and college kids — but not before calling them up with horror trivia games.
 Word of advice: don't get the wrong answer.

-Legacy Character: Since it's a generic Halloween costume in-universe, a grand total of seven characters don the identity.
+- Legacy Character: Since it's a generic Halloween costume in-universe, a grand total of seven note characters don the identity.